-You may know this problem.
-You have a lot of packages installed on your Ubuntu / Debian system and (for whatever reason) you want that a specific packages isn’t getting updated whenever you do a system upgrade.
-This short article is going to show you how to prevent packages from being updated.
+Did you know that you can block package updates under Ubuntu and Debian?
+Let’s say you have a lot of packages installed on your Ubuntu / Debian system and (for whatever reason) you want that specific packages aren’t getting updated whenever you do a system upgrade.
+This short article is going to show you how to prevent this packages from being updated.

 Debian / Ubuntu basically has two ways to manage packages.
-To be more specific there are two package managers which can be used on the console for updating, installing and removing packages / software under your Ubuntu / Debian system.
+To be more specific there are two package managers which can be used on the console for updating, installing and removing packages / software under your Ubuntu / Debian systems.
 These two solutions are APT and Aptitude.
 This article describes how to prevent packages from being updated with both solutions.
+If you don’t know which of those two you should go with: Simply go with the APT tools (apt-get, apt-mark, apt-cache, …).

 How to prevent packages from being updated.